 While Madrid competes for attention against Barcelona’s trendy lifestyle and Spain’s sunny southern beaches, it is the Spanish capital’s diverse treasures that usually win our hearts.
-From 17th-century plazas and world class art collections to flea markets and tapas festivals, there’s so much to explore and discover in Spain’s capital city.
-Whether you want to explore historic sites, gourmet restaurants, world-renown artworks, a heart-pumping nightlight or boutique shops, Madrid has it all.
+From 17th-century plazas and world-class art collections to flea markets and tapas festivals, there’s so much to explore in Spain’s capital.
+Whether you want to explore historic sites, gourmet restaurants, world-renown artworks, heart-pumping nightlife, or boutique shops, Madrid has it all.
 Here’s our guide to the best places to visit and top things to do in Madrid.

 1. Madrid’s heart: Puerta del Sol

-The vast semi-circular Puerta del Sol is in the heart of Madrid and the ‘official’ centre of the nation from where Spain’s six national highways radiate out; in front of the grand Casa de Correos, which houses Madrid’s government, you find a plaque marking Spain’s Kilometre Zero.
-In the centre of Puerta del Sol sits a statue of the bear and the tree, which is Madrid’s emblem.
+The vast semi-circular Puerta del Sol is in the heart of Madrid where Spain’s six national highways radiate out; in front of the grand Casa de Correos, which houses Madrid’s government, you find a plaque marking Spain’s Kilometre Zero.
+In the center of Puerta del Sol sits a statue of the bear and the tree, which is Madrid’s emblem.

 Northwards you’ll find the Gran Via, the most commercial avenue in the city with shops and bars.
 It’s lined with well-preserved Art Deco and Art Nouveau buildings and always thronged with people.
-Just behind it is Madrid’s famed gay neighbourhood, Chueca, a lively place to shop, eat and drink, especially in summer when it becomes the heart of Madrid’s huge Gay Pride fiesta.
+Just behind it is Madrid’s famous gay neighborhood, Chueca, a lively place to shop, eat and drink, especially in summer when it becomes the heart of Madrid’s huge Gay Pride fiesta.

 Go west and enter through one of the arches into the colonnaded Plaza Mayor dating back to the 17th century.
 Enjoy a café con leche while you admire the statue of Felipe III astride his horse in the middle or browse the information to be found in the city’s central tourist office, housed in one of the earliest buildings in the square.